Gavdos is the southernmost of all the Greek islands, located to the south of its much larger neighbor, Crete.

 It is a dreamy, sandy beach with crystal-clear shallow waters, hidden behind a wild landscape of dunes and junipers.

-On the other hand, Ai Giannis is a more secluded beach, where the nearest trace of civilization is just a 15-minute walk away.
+On the other hand, Ai Giannis is a more secluded beach, where the nearest trace of civilization is just a fifteen-minute walk away.

-A few residents live on the island throughout the year and the infrastructure for tourists is very basic there.
+Only a few residents live on the island throughout the year, and the infrastructure for tourists is very basic there.

 According to the census of 2001, Gavdos has 98 permanent residents.
-In summer, the total population reaches 3,500, most of whom are campers.
+In summer, the total population increases to 3,500, but most summer residents there are campers.
 There are several boats that make the daily trip from nearby Crete to Gavdos.

-Gavdos is a fishing place, with few but warm-hearted people who with patience wait for the better days of summer to see their island swarmed with visitors.
+Gavdos is a fishing place, and although residents are few, they are warm-hearted and patiently await the better days of summer to see their island swarming with visitors.

 Naturally, since the island is home to the southernmost point in Europe, Cape Trypiti, which is marked by a cement chair overlooking the sea, the island has a very warm climate.